brantburnett/couchbase-index-manager/README.md

 If an index is removed from the definition files, it is not dropped.
 This prevents different CI/CD processes from interfering with each other as they manage different indexes.
 To drop an index, leave the definition in place but set `lifecycle.drop` to `true`.

-## Replicas and Couchbase Server 4.X
+## Manual Index Replica Management

 Replicas are emulated on Couchbase Server 4.X by creating multiple indexes.
 If `num_replica` is greater than 0, the additional indexes are named with the suffix `_replicaN`, where N starts at 1.
 For example, an index with 2 replicas named `MyIndex` will have 3 indexes, `MyIndex`, `MyIndex_replica1`, and `MyIndex_replica2`.

+This approach may also be enabled on Couchbase Server 5.X by settings `manual_replica` to true on the index definition.

 Note that the `nodes` list is only respected during index creation, indexes will not be moved between nodes if they already exist.

-## Replicas and Couchbase Server 5
+## Automatic Index Replica Management

+On Couchbase Server 5.X, automaticaly index replica managemnet is the default.
+In this case, replicas are managed by Couchbase Server directly, rather than by couchbase-index-manager.

 Currently, it isn't possible to detect replicas via queries to "system:indexes".
 Therefore, `num_replica` is only respected during index creation.
 Changes to `num_replica` on existing indexes will be ignored.

 Note that the `nodes` list is only respected during index creation, indexes will not be moved between nodes if they already exist.

 ## Docker Image

-A Docker image for running couchbase-index-manager is available at https://hub.docker.com/r/btburnett3/couchbase-index-manager.
+A Docker image for running couchbase-index-manager is available at [Docker Hub](https://hub.docker.com/r/btburnett3/couchbase-index-manager).

 ```sh
 docker run --rm -it -v ./:/definitions btburnett3/couchbase-index-manager -c couchbase://cluster -u Administrator -p password sync beer-sample /definitions